Columbus Tower (San Francisco): Tenants

 Currently occupying much of the tower is Francis Ford Coppola's American Zoetrope studio.

 Other tenants include independent public media producers for NPR and PBS, as well as independent sound designers for Pixar and Skywalker Sound, among others.

 On the ground floor is the Cafe Zoetrope (previously Cafe Niebaum-Coppola), which has occupied part of the building since 1999.
 The café is a bistro and wine shop satellite of the Inglenook Estate Winery in the Napa Valley.

 Popular culture

-Columbus Tower can be seen in Star Trek IV: The Voyage Home when James T. Kirk and his crew are first walking through San Francisco after arriving in 1986.
+The Sentinel Building can be seen in Star Trek IV: The Voyage Home when James T. Kirk and his crew are first walking through San Francisco after arriving in 1986.